sevenval/flat-docs/reference/actions/error.md

 assigned to the `$error/message` property.

-The following properties of the `$error` object are optional, but must have the specified type if set and otherwise will receive the following default values:
+The following properties of the `$error` object are optional, but must have the specified type if set.
+If not set they will receive the following default values:

 * `message`: `string`, default: `'FlowError'`
 * `status`: `integer` between 100 and 599, default: `500`